zitouni/oai-cn5g-fed/docs/CONFIGURATION.md

 ## Register NF

-The `register_nf` key follows the same principles as the [Log Level](#log-level).
-Here, you can configure if an NF should register to NRF.
+The `register_nf` key follows the same principles as the [Log Level](#log-level), it also allows you to configure a `general` configuration and an NF-specific configuration.
+Here, you can configure
+if an NF should register to NRF.
 It is important to note that if one NF registers to NRF, it *expects* other NFs to register towards NRF.
-This means that a register NF will use the NRF discovery or event notification mechanism.
+This means that a registered NF will use the NRF discovery or event notification mechanism.

 | Name        | Type | Description                                               | Allowed values                              | Default value |
 |:------------|:-----|:----------------------------------------------------------|:--------------------------------------------|:--------------|